 Paddle Signals

-Paddle Signals for Sea Kayakers -- "An international attempt to find a set of standard arm and sound signals for sea kayakers."
+Paddle Signals for Sea Kayakers -- "An international attempt to find a

 http://www.dbw.ca.gov/Pubs/Morro/MorroBay.pdf